 Regardless of whether the job is submitted in hard copy or electronic form, all jobs must be accompanied by a Duplicating Center Requisition.
 Requisitions are available in hard copy (in the Duplicating Center) or electronic format.
 This form must be signed by the appropriate chairperson, administrative officer, or corresponding secretary before any services may be validated for processing and completion.
-An incomplete or unclear request will be returned to the customer for clarification to avoid unnessary printing.
+An incomplete or unclear request will be returned to the customer for clarification to avoid unnecessary printing.

 Duplicating Center requisitions must include a valid campus account number.
-Duplicating will accept job submissionis from Geneseo faculty, staff, and administrators emailed to firstname.lastname@example.org.
+Duplicating will accept job submissions from Geneseo faculty, staff, and administrators emailed to firstname.lastname@example.org.
 However, such requests must contain all of the information needed to process the order, including the appropriate campus account number to be charged.
 Please be advised that the Duplicating staff are not authorized to assign departmental account numbers or accept departmental print jobs submitted by student employees that are not accompanied by a Duplicating Center Requisition approved by the appropriate departmental chairperson or secretary.

 Please be sure to provide a specific (and realistic) deadline by which you need your order completed, including the time of day for pick up, if that information is critical.
 This will allow the Duplicating staff to prioritize all incoming jobs according to need, and allow them to continue to give each and every customer the prompt service they have come to expect from the Duplicating Center.